-Lately, West Garfield Park is again front and center in news and politics.
-It’s tragic that it takes shootings and homicides to bring focus to this community, which has been ignored for decades.
+West Garfield Park is again front and center in news and politics.
+It’s tragic that only shootings and homicides bring focus to this neighborhood, which the city has ignored for decades.

-Read my blog, CHICAGO: A VIEW OVER TIME, to find out how my discoveries in the archives give perspective to present-day issues facing Chicago, the West Side, and the nation—and how one family coped with this century’s most turbulent times.
+Use the buttons below to learn more about me, explore my work, and read my blog, CHICAGO: A VIEW OVER TIME, to find out how my discoveries in the archives give perspective to present-day issues facing Chicago, the West Side, and the nation—and how one family coped with last century’s most turbulent times.

 What people are saying